mthebaud/predict4all/README.md

 - The runtime environment for Predict4All (JRE 1.8+) with enough RAM (the more you get, the more you will be able to create big models)
 - The training data : a directory containing .txt files encoded in UTF-8 (to improve computing performance, it's better to have multiple txt files than a single big txt file)
-- Lexique : a base dictionary for the French Language that you should extract somewhere on your system ([can be downloaded here](http://www.lexique.org/databases/Lexique383/Lexique383.zip))
+- Lexique : a base dictionary for the French Language that you should extract somewhere on your system ([downloaded](http://www.lexique.org/databases/Lexique383/Lexique383.zip))
 - A training configuration file : you can use **res/default/fr_default_training_configuration.json** - make sure to change **PATH_TO_LEXIQUE**

 *A good CPU is also a key point : Predict4All strongly use multi threaded algorithms, so the more core you get, the faster the training will be*

-Then, you can run the executable jar ([precompiled version available here](https://drive.google.com/file/d/1SmkqSFMjt_UH4ZKKWsRnh5Xq8heb8d-6/view?usp=sharing)) with a command line :
+Then, you can run the executable jar ([precompiled version available](https://drive.google.com/file/d/1SmkqSFMjt_UH4ZKKWsRnh5Xq8heb8d-6/view?usp=sharing)) with a command line :

 ```
 java -Xmx16G -jar predict4all-model-trainer-cmd-1.1.0.jar -config fr_training_configuration.json -language fr -ngram-dictionary fr_ngrams.bin -word-dictionary fr_words.bin path/to/corpus